This Braille watch does much more than tell time

-Inventor of a smartwatch for the blind, Eric Ju Yoon Kim talks telling the time and getting a message from the GF with a potential ‘customer’
+Inventor of a smartwatch for the blind, Eric Ju Yoon Kim from South Korea, who is currently in Mumbai, talks telling the time, and getting a message from the GF with a potential 'customer'

 Prathamesh Bendre, a Mumbai-based first year law student is visually-challenged.
 Curious and excited, he accompanied this reporter on an assignment, yesterday to the National Centre for the Performing Arts (NCPA), Nariman Point to meet Eric Ju Yoon Kim from South Korea, currently in Mumbai for the TedXGateway talks.